-PRC photo requirements
+PRC ID photo requirements

 The PRC photo rules for a board exam, renewal, or registration through LERIS — including the two PRC-specific ones most people miss.